 Our lawyers offer free consultations so that you can discuss possible defenses with an experienced California sex crimes lawyer.

-Some criminal defense lawyers wait until formal charges have been filed in sex crimes cases.
+Some sex offender lawyers wait until formal charges have been filed in sex crimes cases.
 Not us.

 We believe sexual misconduct allegations demand early intervention and independent investigation.
 This aggressive, proactive approach has given us a proven track record in defending our clients.

 Strategies we use to defend against sex crime charges include (but are not limited to):

 California law enforcement officers take sex crime accusations seriously.
 Often they arrest people first and ask questions later.